-We don’t just love spring for the warmer weather (and the switch from red wine to rosé).
-We also love it because: mango season.
+I don’t just love spring for the warmer weather (and the switch from red wine to rosé).
+I also love it because: mango season.
 Which means a lot of mangoes for not a lot of money.
-We like to stock up and freeze mango cubes for these turmeric mango smoothie bowls or just straight up snacking (#addicted).
+I like to stock up and freeze mango cubes for these turmeric mango smoothie bowls or just straight-up snacking (#addicted).
 Never tried frozen mango?
-We’re pretty sure your life will never be the same (you’re welcome).
+I’m pretty sure your life will never be the same (you’re welcome).

 And let’s talk about toppings for a second.
-To get our crunch fix, we topped our smoothie bowls with granola from one of our all-time favorite brands, Back Roads (Gluten-free!
-Organic!
-No canola oil!
-No refined sugar!).
-We’re obsessed with their paleo pineapple ginger flavor which pairs perfectly with this tropical mango smoothie base.
-And we’re giving away three bags of granola over on Instagram.
-Enter the giveaway here.
-Good luck!
+To get our crunch fix, I topped these smoothie bowls with granola from one of our all-time favorite brands, Wildway (grain-free! gluten-free! organic! paleo!).
+I’m obsessed with their coconut cashew flavor which pairs perfectly with this tropical mango smoothie base.

 - 1 frozen banana